mihalisalexakos/Childrens-Book-Author-Website/README.md

-Website to advertise and represent a children's book author.
+Website to advertise and represent a children's book author and their books.
 Features gallery of cards that contain a character and their description.
 Gallery scrolls from right to left on its own every 3 seconds, and can be manually moved with arrow buttons.
 Functional on all screen sizes, and features collapsable text fields for mobile interfaces.
 <br>
 <img width="1879" alt="desktopIndex" src="https://github.com/mixalissan/Author-website/assets/93053477/0f3d04e5-e6eb-47c1-8385-d115a766af17">